I have been a full-time freelance translator since February 2003,

 For my first year as a freelancer, I lived and worked in Paris, which in addition

 to gaining me my first clients (almost all of which I have retained to this day), gave me a valuable

 insight into the machinations of French administration, the tax system,

 and similar aspects of life in France.

-I moved back the UK in 2004.
-My time is now divided between Barnet and Pomerols (S. France).
+I moved back to the UK in 2004.
+My time is now divided between Barnet and Pomerols (southern France, near Montpellier).